PHP | Uploading File

 Have you ever wondered how websites build their system of file uploading in PHP?
 Here we will come to know about the file uploading process.
 A question which you can come up with – ‘Are we able to upload any kind of file with this system?’.
 The answer is yes, we can upload files with different types of extensions.

 In the above script, once we submit the form, later we can access the information via a PHP superglobal associative array $_FILES.
-Apart form using the $_FILES array, many in-built functions are playing a major role.
-After we are done with uploading a file, in the script we will check the request method of the server, if it is POST then it will proceed otherwise the system will throw an error.
-Later on, we have accessed the $_FILES array to get the file name, file size, and type of the file.
+Apart from using the $_FILES array, many in-built functions are playing a major role.
+After we are done with uploading a file, in the script we will check the request method of the server, if it is the POST method then it will proceed otherwise the system will throw an error.
+Later on, we accessed the $_FILES array to get the file name, file size, and type of the file.
 Once we got those pieces of information, then we validate the size and type of the file.
 In the end, we search in the folder, where the file is to be uploaded, for checking if the file already exists or not.
-If not, we have used move_uploaded_file() to move the file from temporary location to the desired directory on the server and we are done.
+If not, we have used move_uploaded_file() to move the file from the temporary location to the desired directory on the server and we are done.